 When I first started scanning film with my DSLR, I wanted to save money any way I possibly could.
 I didn’t have a dedicated macro lens, and my current setup at the time was far from being ideal for film scanning, needing around $1000 minimum in upgrades to get the right equipment for the job.

 So I started out by using a $30 set of extension tubes and a Sigma Art 35mm lens to get as close as possible to the negatives.
-But I recently upgraded to a Sigma Art 70mm macro to test just how much better macro lenses are for DSLR scanning.
+But I recently upgraded to a Sigma Art 70mm macro (the most recommended lens for scanning film and Polaroids) to test just how much better macro lenses are for DSLR scanning.
 But to start, is it possible to scan film using extension tubes instead of a macro lens?

 As a general rule, scanning film with extension tubes is not ideal.
 Standard lenses are not designed to produce a flat focal plane when focusing a macro distances, and don’t handle flare as well as dedicated macro lenses.
 That said, acceptable results can be created using extension tubes.